DeloitteAU/dd-breakpoint-container/README.md

 `@import '~dd-breakpoint-container/lib/mixins.scss';`

 Now you can use the container query mixin in your `.scss` files.
-Note that the `className` you specified must be the parent selector.
+Note that the `className` you specified on your component must be the parent selector.

 ```
 .my-component {